 In addition to content on electoral participation, voting behavior, and public opinion, the ANES 2000 contains questions in other areas such as values and predispositions, media exposure, social altruism, and social networks.
 Special-interest and topical content includes a sizeable battery on the Clinton legacy and a smaller retrospective battery on former President George Bush Sr., new social trust questions specific to neighborhood and workplace, expanded content on civic engagement, questions related to the debate about campaign finance reform, and the first ANES time series appearance of measures on cognitive style.

 Study Design Highlights

-V980002 is a full-sample weight which is the product of the household non-response adjustment factor, the within-household selection weight (number of eligible persons), and a post-stratification adjustment factor by age and education.
+V000002 is a full-sample pre-election weight which is the product of the household non-response adjustment factor, the within-household selection weight (number of eligible persons), and a post-stratification adjustment factor by age and education.
 V000002a is the corresponding post-election weight, adjusted for attrition.